mlc-ai/mlc-llm/docs/prebuilt_models.rst

       .. tab:: Step 2

-          Paste the repository URL of the model built on your own, and click Add.
+          Paste the repository URL of the model built on your own, and click "Add".

           You can refer to the link in the image as an example.